Asivate/Sonarity-server/README.md

 ### Sound Recognition Models

-The server supports two sound recognition models:
+The server supports three sound recognition models:

 1. **TensorFlow Model** (Default): The traditional model used for general sound recognition
 2. **AST (Audio Spectrogram Transformer)**: A newer model that may perform better for some specific sounds
+3. **PANNs (Pretrained Audio Neural Networks)**: High-performance sound recognition using models pre-trained on AudioSet

 #### Using the AST Model